amqp-node/amqplib/channel_api.md

    along with the message content.
-The value as sent may be augmented by extension-specific fields if they are given in the parameters, for example, 'CC', since these are encoded as message headers; the supplied value won't be mutated
+The value as sent may be augmented by extension-specific fields if they are given in the parameters, for example, 'CC', since these are encoded as message headers; the supplied value won't be mutated.

  * `correlationId` (string): usually used to match replies to requests, or similar